Valuation Guide

 Best for: seed through Series B companies with standard capital structures.
 Also suitable for Series C companies not yet approaching an IPO.
 Pricing is the most transparent in the market, with stage-based tiers and no hidden complexity charges for standard convertible note or SAFE structures.

-Carta is the dominant cap table management platform, and its 409A valuation service benefits directly from that position.
-Because Carta already holds your cap table data, the data collection process is faster than with standalone providers.
+Carta makes sense when you are already using it as your cap table platform — that integration advantage is real and saves meaningful time.
 Carta employs qualified appraisers and its reports qualify for the independent appraisal safe harbor.
 Read our full Carta 409A valuation review for a detailed breakdown of pricing, turnaround, and methodology.

 The main disadvantages are cost and turnaround time for companies not already using Carta for cap table management.
 If you are not a Carta cap table customer, the integration benefit disappears, and pricing becomes less competitive.
 Carta also bundles 409A into annual subscription packages, which can obscure the true per-valuation cost.